-James Shooter is a nature photographer originally from Derbyshire, now living and working in the Cairngorms National Park.
+James Shooter is a nature photographer and filmmaker originally from Derbyshire, now living and working in the Cairngorms National Park.
 Having gained a BSc in Zoology with Conservation and an MSc in Biological Photography and Imaging, James has a deep fascination with conservation science and a passion for finding ways to communicate stories through a variety of different media.

 James is a seasoned guide and offers wildlife photography hides in Scotland alongside 1:1 guided days, wildlife photography holidays through Natures Images and Wildlife Worldwide, and rewilding retreats through SCOTLAND: The Big Picture.